 |Street address||Postal address||Telephone||Fax|

 Department of Transport,

 |Road Safety Commission: Towards Zero|

-- May be used as a Category C document as evidence of identity in community as part of the identity requirements for obtaining a Learner's Permit.
+The certificate may also be used as a Category C document as evidence of identity in community, as part of the identity requirements for obtaining a Learner's Permit.

 - Be 16 years of age or older.

-- Present 5 forms of identity (inclusive of the K4L certificate as a Category C document.).
+- Present five forms of identity (inclusive of the certificate as a Category C document).